plentycornucopia/project_inquiry/README.md

-# Budget Project
+# Project: Inquiry
-Budget Project
+Project: Inquiry

 We need to store all inquiry records on our personal budget from month to month.
 We want to store them in a Postgres DB with the following column structure: